P-stha12/tipjar/readme.md

 ## Project roadmap

-The project currently has the following features.
+The project currently has the following features:

-Tip Jar Creation
+1. Tip Jar Creation for Delivery workers

-Tipping
+2. Tipping system for other users

-Chatbot
+3. Chatbot made using IBM Watson

 ![Roadmap](./workflow.png)